A Spanner for the Day After: Preliminaries

 For a set $X$ of vertices in a graph $\Graph=(\VV,\Edges)$, let

 be the \emphi{neighbors} of $X$ in $\Graph$.
 The following lemma, which is a standard expander construction, provides the main building block of our one-dimensional construction.
-Since this is pretty standard construction in the expanders literature, we provide the proof in \apndref{expander:proof}.
+We provide the proof only for the sake of completeness, as this is well known.
+The survey by Hoory \etal \cite{hlw-egta-06} gives a comprehensive study of expanders.